somespecialone/potiah/README.md

 ## Core

 * `scroll` - 🚂.
 * `<ScrollView />` - wrapper for scrollable scene.
-It can be whole document or some container element inside DOM.
+It can be whole document or any container element inside the DOM.
 * `<ScrollComponent />` - `scroll element` within scroll scene.
 It gathers all `data-*` attributes from [Locomotive Scroll element](https://scroll.locomotive.ca/docs/#/attributes).
 * `useScroll` - composable that returns `scroll`, `scrollTo` function, refs with scroll data.